District Projects

 Community Center Park Ribbon Cutting

-Rolling Meadows Park District has official unveiled new historic changes to Community Center Park!
+Rolling Meadows Park District has officially unveiled new historic changes to Community Center Park!

 A Ribbon Cutting event took place Saturday, September 27, at Community Center Park, located behind the Community Center at 3705 Pheasant Drive.